kevinweber/lazy-load-for-videos/readme.txt

 You may have to clean the website's and browser's cache.

 If you don't see a preview image instead of the Youtube/Vimeo video, open the post editor and update/save the post again or even update all posts using the above mentioned "Update Posts" button.

+Optionally: Sign up to the Lazy Load for Videos newsletter to get notified about major updates.

 NOTICE - this is important to make your videos work as expected:
 Easily insert the URL to your content (e.g. Youtube video) into a post or page.
 The URL must be on its own line and must not be hyperlinked.
 "WordPress will automatically turn [the URL] into a YouTube embed when the post is viewed."
 (Source: http://codex.wordpress.org/Embeds)